tier4/caret_doc/docs/design/latency_definitions/publisher.md

 # Publisher

-`Publisher`-based object provides a set of timestamps when publishing.
+`Publisher`-based object provides a set of timestamps collected during message publish.

 A simplified sequence diagram focusing only on the relevant events is shown below.